jgbyrne/jann/README.md

      | graphical
 ```

-The deployment could then be simple command `jann Jannfile`.
+The deployment may be completed in one simple command `jann Jannfile`.

 Note the two key structures here, **blocks** - named sequences of instructions surrounded by curly braces, and **pipelines** - named sequences of blocks (or other pipelines) to be run consecutively.
 The default pipeline is `main` - a different entry point can be specified with `--execute <pipeline>`.